tanlin2013/tnpy/README.md

    myMPS=TNpy.tnstate.MPS(whichMPS,d,chi,N)
    Gs=mymps.initialize()
    ```
 2. Customize your own Matrix Product Operator for the desired model.
-What you have to do is to write a function which only depends on `site` and retuns an array.
+What you have to do is to write a function which only depends on `site` and retuns an ndarray that represents your MPO.
 You may use the default function `TNpy.operators.MPO.assign_to_MPO()` for this purpose.

    ```
    Class XXZ: